-Don't miss the opportunity to join us at the Sydney College of the Arts Portfolio Evening, inperson, for tailored feedback and valuable insights to elevate your portfolio to support your application.
+Don't miss the opportunity to join us at the Sydney College of the Arts Portfolio Evening, in-person, for tailored feedback and valuable insights to elevate your portfolio to support your application.

-Your portfolio is a key part of your application to study a Bachelor of Visual Arts or Bachelor of Visual Arts or Bachelor of Visual Arts at the University of Sydney.
+Your portfolio is a key part of your application to study a Bachelor of Visual Arts or Bachelor of Visual Arts and Bachelor of Advanced Studies at the University of Sydney.